fluthjs/fluth-doc/docs/en/guide/base.md

 ## Execute

-Calling the [execute](/en/api/observable#execute) method of an [observable](/en/api/observable) subscription node re-executes the last data flow and pushes it to all its child subscription nodes.
+Calling the [execute](/en/api/observable#execute) method of a subscription node's [observable](/en/api/observable) re-executes the last subscribed data flow and pushes it to all its child subscription nodes.

 ## Subscription Node

 fluth uses a promise-like approach to push data flow.
-By calling methods like [then](/en/api/observable#then), [thenOnce](/en/api/observable#thenonce), [thenImmediate](/en/api/observable#thenimmediate), you add a subscription node and return an [Observable](/en/api/observable) instance.
+By calling methods like [then](/en/api/observable#then), [thenOnce](/en/api/observable#thenonce), [thenImmediate](/en/api/observable#thenimmediate), you add a subscription node to the stream and return an [Observable](/en/api/observable) instance.
 Overall usage is consistent with promise.

 ## Chained Subscription

-Calling the [then](/en/api/observable#then) method of a [observable](/en/api/observable) allows for chained subscriptions, similar to the then chaining in promise.
+Calling the [then](/en/api/observable#then) method of a subscription node's [observable](/en/api/observable) allows for chained subscriptions, similar to the then chaining in promise.

 ## Partial Subscription